 World Class Community of SOC Teams

-If an Agari Incident Response customer investigates an employee-reported spear phishing attack and determines that it is a true phish, Agari Incident Response will post the incident with the IOCs to the Agari SOC Network so other members can immediately determine if a similar phishing attempt has hit their organization.
+If an Agari Phishing Response customer investigates an employee-reported spear phishing attack and determines that it is a true phish, Agari Phishing Response will post the incident with the IOCs to the Agari SOC Network so other members can immediately determine if a similar phishing attempt has hit their organization.
 If it has, Agari Continuous Detection and Response will automatically remove all matching emails from all inboxes in all member organizations, mitigating the possibility of a data breach.
 This is a powerful capability that will build on the network effect by leveraging some of the world’s top security operations centers to coordinate threat hunting and the search for common IOCs.

 Best-of-Breed Threat Intel Feed